 That also chooses a body type (DSLR-style) if you choose full frame.
 But if you choose APS, you have to choose between DSLR-style (A3000), arm’s length type (A5000), or small rangefinder type (A6000).

-A7 model users will find far less lens support at present, though Sony’s roadmap through 2015 lists 14 lenses eventually coming.
-As I noted, the two primes (35mm, 55mm) are exceptionally good, the two zooms (28-70mm, 24-70mm Zeiss) just decent.
+A7 model users will find less lens support at present, though Sony’s roadmap through 2015 lists 14 lenses.
+As I noted, the two original primes (35mm, 55mm) are exceptionally good, the two original zooms (28-70mm, 24-70mm Zeiss) just decent.

 The bottom line on Sony mirrorless is that the jury is still partly out because of the lens gaps and deficiencies.
 Sony has made some remarkable cameras.
 But we need more accessories and lenses to fully flesh out what they can do.
 Don't get me wrong, an A5000 with the kit lens takes very good images and is a fine starter mirrorless camera.
 It's the high-end enthusiasts that need more from Sony and haven't yet got everything they want.
 I think Sony's gotten the message, and we're likely to see them more aggressively fill out the lens line up in the coming years.
 I hope so.
 We need more options than a rush of camera bodies.